Sheet Pan Asian Salmon and Broccoli

-In a word, it’s heavenly.
+In a word, this Asian baked salmon heavenly.
 It far exceeds any piece of salmon you’d get in a fancy restaurant and only uses seven ingredients.

 The broccoli florets are the perfect little sponges to absorb runoff sauce that falls from the salmon, which is why I strategically used broccoli and then positioned it directly next to the salmon.

-The sauce is a mixture of Asian-inspired ingredients and since salmon is a bold-flavored fish, it can really stand up to all of these ingredients, as can broccoli.
+The Asian salmon marinade is a mixture of Asian-inspired ingredients, and since salmon is a bold-flavored fish it can really stand up to all of these ingredients, as can broccoli.

 What’s in Asian Salmon and Broccoli?